rstephan/ArtnetWifi/README.md

 # ArtnetWifi

-An Art-Net library for Wifi-Arduino's (aka.
-ESP8266 or ESP32)
+An Art-Net library for Wifi-Arduino's.
+Tested on ESP8266, ESP32, WiFi101 (e.g. MKR1000) and WiFiNINA (e.g. NANO 33 IoT) devices.

-Note: this library assumes you are using a wifi module
+Note: this library assumes you are using a wifi module.

 Based on https://github.com/natcl/Artnet [master](https://github.com/natcl/Artnet/archive/master.zip)